Pyroxenium/Basalt2/docs/references/elements/BigFont.md

 # BigFont
-_The BigFont element is a text element that displays larger text.
-It uses Wojbie's BigFont API to render the text in a larger font size.
-Credits to Wojbie for the original API._
+_A specialized text element that renders characters in larger sizes using Wojbie's BigFont API.
+Supports multiple font sizes and custom colors while maintaining the pixel-art style of ComputerCraft.
+Ideal for headers, titles, and emphasis text._

 Extends: `VisualElement`